 Draped in a powdery blanket of snow in the winter and filled with a canopy of cottony pink cherry blossoms in the spring, the Kenrokuen Garden in Kanazawa, Japan is beautiful no matter the season.
 Sip on a cup of warm brew in one of the tea houses with a serene view of the moss covered rocks and emerald ponds.
 Learn more about Kanazawa’s art and history on our Haute to Handicraft journey.

 Escape Beijing’s buzz with a stroll through the park.
 Tree-covered hills slope down to lakes and gardens, all fit for a king.
-History buffs will learn about China’s royal family with a private guide taking you through the Buddhist temples, pavilions, and halls.
+History buffs will learn about China’s royal family with a private guide.
+You’ll wander through the Buddhist temples, pavilions, and halls.
 Our Charming China journey will show you Beijing’s timeless sites, and a stay in the Aman Summer Palace gives you private access to the garden.

 Ready to take a walk in the park through one of the world’s most gorgeous green spaces?
 Contact our Ker & Downey destination specialists to get started.
 For daily travel inspiration, follow us on Instagram.